7 Common Spiritual Symbols And Their Meanings

 1) The Hamsa

 Hamsa is the Arabic word for “five” and represents the five digits of the hand.
-The Hamsa is universal sign of protection, and is often combined with the Evil Eye to ward anyone who wants to harm you.
+The Hamsa is the universal sign of protection and is often combined with the Evil Eye to ward anyone who wants to harm you.
 According to the history of this symbol, if anyone looks at you with evil intentions while you are carrying this symbol, they will be unable to cause you harm.

 2) The Tree of Life